andreasebbehoj/ebbehoej.dk/content/post/loading-a-lot-of-data-in-stata/index.md

 ---
-title: Loading (a lot of) data in Stata
+title: Loading multiple csv files in Stata
-subtitle: How to use loop function in Stata for loading several csv files automatically.
+subtitle: How to load endless csv files into Stata with the loop function instead of copy/pasting yourself to death.
 date: 2020-05-04T18:12:53.414Z
-summary: "How to load several csv files into Stata without copy/pasting yourself to death."
+summary: "How to load endless csv files into Stata with the loop function instead of copy/pasting yourself to death."
 draft: false
 featured: false
 authors: